hyperledger-labs/splice/cluster/README.md

 they must be granted access to the *GCP DA Canton DevNet* VPN.
 The request to grant this access must go through an approval and notification process, with the setup itself done by IT support.
-Partner access through this VPN is only to public cluster services and not the administration APIs.
+Partner access through this VPN is only to global Canton Network services and not the administration APIs.

 The process by which access is granted is this: